august 9, 2003

 january 26, 2003

-you know what i hate more than commercials? letterboxed commercials. this i decided last night. hey lets make the commercial look like it came from a widescreen theater format for no reason. hey, like, letterboxed always means its like, er, high quality or something right? the ex-con christian neighbors downstairs expressed concern yesterday for my somewhat droopy little orange tree out front and apparently now have taken it upon themselves to move it all around the apt balcony during the day so that it is constantly in a sunbeam. at first i thought maybe it had grown legs all on its own but no its just the neighbors moving my plant around. today when i was getting into my car one of them said 'hey you know there's a swimming pool behind that fence', as he was pointing at the dumpster, behind which is just another apt building. and i said 'what?' and he said, 'heh heh'. and i drove away
+you know what i hate more than commercials? letterboxed commercials. so the christian ex-convict neighbors downstairs expressed concern yesterday for my kinda droopy little orange tree out front and have now taken it upon themselves to move it in circles all around the apartment balcony during the day so that it is constantly in a sunbeam. at first i thought maybe it had grown legs but its just the neighbors climbing the stairs to relocate my plant every hour. today when i was getting into my car one of them said "hey you know there's a swimming pool behind that fence," as he was pointing at the dumpster, behind which is just another apartment building. and i said "what?" and he said, "heh heh." and i drove away

 turn the page and read on